Getting Started

 The Code Window is where most of the VBA work is done; writing VBA code, testing your VBA code/macros and modifying code written by other people.

-If you decide to key it in you will start by entering the first line and then when you press enter the VBE will add the final Line "End Sub".
+Start by typing the first line and then when you press enter the VBE will add the final Line "End Sub".

 Enter the rest of the code within the two lines.